Painting Your Ford Bronco II - Primer, Paint & Polishing

 The paint/fiberglass were chipped on the top and sides and needed a lot of repair work.
 As a side note, I would highly recommend NOT using a DA sander on fiberglass.
 It’s softer than the paint so the DA just tended to dig valleys that I then had to fill.
 I learned pretty fast that block sanding worked a lot better on the liftgate.

 Next was final prep for spraying.
-Got the makeshift paintbooth all set up and finished taping the truck off.
+Got the makeshift paint booth all set up and finished taping the truck off.

-Layed out all the paints and product sheets to try to get myself familiar with the whole process that goes into painting.
+Laid out all the paints and product sheets to try to get myself familiar with the whole process that goes into painting.
 I feel like I’ve been studying for the SAT or something lately.
 There’s so much that painters need to know!

 From left to right: epoxy primer, high-build primer, red base coat, tan base coat, clear coat, single stage black.